 Optimizing your customer experience, or CX, is an essential endeavor for companies today.
 There’s no shortage of studies that indicate CX is the new competitive battleground in the marketplace.
 A critical component of understanding your current state is a CSAT (customer satisfaction) or NPS (net promoter score) survey.
 These provide valuable data to understand your customer’s experience with your brand or products.
 But imagine being a company where government agencies have mandated that you must improve customer service.
 And these same agencies have even dictated specific needs in your surveys.
 We recently helped one such company manage that hurdle; read along to find out how.

 A large insurance provider was dealing with a complex and growing network of BPO’s, or business process outsourcers, to process and manage their health insurance plans.
-As this network of third-party companies grew, service to customers became disjointed and fragmented.
-Complaints mounted and eventually noticed by regulatory agencies at the federal, state, and local levels.
+As their network of third-party companies grew, service to customers became disjointed and fragmented.
+Complaints mounted and were eventually noticed by regulatory agencies at the federal, state, and local levels.

-Faced with mandates to improve customer service, our client made the strategic decision not just to pass muster with the agencies but self-mandate industry-leading service levels.
+Faced with mandates to improve customer service, our client made the strategic decision not just to pass muster with the agencies but self-mandated industry-leading service levels.
 Part of the regulatory requirements was the need to provide IVR voice surveys for the diverse customer base.
 So through their data analytics provider, they reached out to us to craft voice surveys by phone.

-IVR Voice Surveys
+Automated Voice Surveys